ktonon/two-medium-model/README.md

 ## A Solar System Reinterpreted Through 2MM

-If the Two-Medium Model offers a genuine ontology of matter and gravity---an account of how the universe operates at its most fundamental level---then it should not merely reproduce familiar planetary structures.
+If the Two-Medium Model offers a genuine ontology of matter and gravity—an account of how the universe operates at its most fundamental level—then it should not merely reproduce familiar planetary structures.
 It should reveal new patterns in the Solar System that seem incidental under mainstream theories but become natural, even expected, in a universe built of interacting LCM and GCM media.
 When 2MM